-conservation to restore and enhance the natural ecological values of the consolidated at a series of key nodes rather than spreading visitor impacts.

-within existing modified/ built areas (except for some new walking and ecological restoration.

-Visitor facilities located, designed, constructed environmentally friendly way that does not threaten existing ecosystems and
+- Tourism revenue reinvested back into conservation to restore and enhance the natural ecological values of the wider area. - Visitor activities consolidated at a series of key nodes rather than spreading visitor impacts. - Visitor infrastructure within existing modified/ built areas (except for some new walking and cycling tracks) and ecological restoration. - Visitor facilities located, designed, constructed and operated in an environmentally friendly way that does not threaten existing ecosystems and species.